 Vitrification is a fast freeze process for eggs and embryos.

 During the in vitro fertilization process, there are often more excellent quality embryos that develop than can be transferred into the woman’s uterus at the time of her fresh transfer.
-In these situations, we have the ability to offer our patients the opportunity to freeze these “extra” excellent quality embryos.
+In these situations, our Austin IVF laboratory has the ability to offer our patients the opportunity to freeze these “extra” excellent quality embryos.

 Embryo freezing, sometimes called “cryopreservation” or “vitrification” allows patients fortunate enough to have excess embryos to have another chance for pregnancy without having to go through another ovarian stimulation and oocyte retrieval, and without having to buy more expensive stimulation medications and take shots.